 History of the lab

-La Grave Gerontechnology lab is located at the head-quarters of Gérontopôle in Cité de la Santé.
-It is embeded within the community services and ambulatory geriatry wards.
+La Grave Gerontechnology lab is located at the head-quarters of Gérontopôle in Cité de la Santé, La Grave University Hospital.
+It is embedded within the community services and ambulatory geriatry wards.

 It was first founded as a junction of the gerontechnologic activities of François Steenkeste Eng at Inserm U558 (presently UMR 1027 Inserm Université Toulouse 3) and those Pierre Rumeau MD brought back from his activity as a lecturer at Charles Foix University Hospital in Ivry sur Seine.